MindscapeHQ/raygun4uwp/README.md

 If you do not specify any user information, then a default random GUID will be stored in the roaming app data and will be included with all payloads sent to Raygun.
 This is enough to get statistics about how many unique users are affected by exceptions, or how many unique users are using your application over time.

-There are 2 different ways that you can provide different user information which are described below.
+There are two different ways that you can provide different user information which are described below.
 Please be aware of any company privacy policies you have when choosing what type of user information you send to Raygun.

 ### The User property